 (2) The fee prescribed under subitem (1) does not apply to any capital gain resulting from the realisation of an investment referred to in that subitem.

+[Item 3A inserted in Gazette 11 Mar 1997 p.
+1481; amended in Gazette 29 Dec 2000 p.
+7929.]

 3B.
 Fee payable for administration of certain trusts

 Where the Public Trustee has completed duties as the executor or administrator of an estate but continues to hold assets of the estate as trustee (including as trustee of a perpetual charitable trust), the fee payable for work performed in connection with the administration of the trust is $110 per hour (or part of an hour).

+[Item 3B inserted in Gazette 11 Mar 1997 p.
+1482; amended in Gazette 30 Jun 2000 p.
+3430.]

 4. Fees payable on income received

 (1) Subject to subitem (2), the fees payable on income received by the Public Trustee in respect of any fund or property held by the Public Trustee, alone or jointly, are the same as the fees referred to in item 1(1)(b).